Winning With Customers: Establishing a Customer Focused Organization

 Measure the customer experience by performing a simple Net Promoter Survey in a particular branch or division.
 Use this to identify some quick hits and also as a jumping-off point for a broader, deeper initiative.

-Growing and retaining your current customers is smart business.
-Companies that focus on and strive to delight their customers outperform in the marketplace.
+It's smart business to grow and retain your client base.
+Companies that thrill their customers with exceptional products and services outperform their competitors in the marketplace.
 We call these Customer Focused Organizations.
 This competence takes time to develop.
 It starts with setting priorities and seeing the forest (a thrilling relationship with a customer) for the trees (internal processes, company politics, ﬂavor-of-the-day tactics and other distractions from the core mission).
 It requires an understanding of who the customer is, including the obvious demographics or ﬁrmographics as well as the inner motivations and desires.
 Also required is the proper mindset – one focused on solutions tailored to the customer.
 Clear leadership, robust processes, and a customer-oriented culture are all part of building the engine.
 Finally, a dashboard to track customer engagement, like the Net Promoter System, is essential.
 When all these pieces come together, the results can be powerful.
 Companies that have committed themselves to these principles form a Who’s Who of growth and success and provide a roadmap for others seeking to build better businesses.

 1The Loyalty Effect: The Hidden Force Behind Growth, Proﬁts and Lasting Value, Fred Reichheld.